-- Any abusive, obscene language, or unsportsmanlike conduct by coaches, players, spectators, or parents WILL NOT be tolerated. - All coaches, players, umpires, spectators, and parents will treat each other with respect, and speak to each other accordingly.
+- Any abusive, obscene language, or unsportsmanlike conduct by coaches, players, spectators, or parents WILL NOT be tolerated. - All coaches, players, umpires, spectators and parents will treat each other with respect, and speak to each other accordingly. - Any coach, player, parent, or spectator that is ejected from a game will be subject to a suspension of the remainder of the current game plus a minimum of one additional game.